thoughtbot/factory_bot/GETTING_STARTED.md

         languages_count 5
       end

-      # the after(:create) yields two values; the profile instance itself and
+      # within the  the dynamic association block, pass [self] as the users and
-      # the evaluator, which stores all values from the factory, including
+      # the post factory will know to associate with the generated user.
-      # ignored attributes; `create_list`'s second argument is the number of
+      # `create_list`'s second argument is the number of records
-      # records to create and we make sure the profile is associated properly
+      # to create and we make sure the user is associated properly to the post
-      # to the language
-      after(:create) do |profile, evaluator|
-        create_list(:language, evaluator.languages_count, profiles: [profile])
-      end
+      languages { build_list(:language, languages_count, profiles: [self]) }
     end
   end
 end